-In a continuing effort to answer the most pressing questions from readers, today I want to address the prospects and limitations and procedures of missionaries who’s health situation requires them to be on prescription medications during their mission.
-The Church doesn’t say a lot about this subject publicly, so I am going to pull together all the resources I can find and hopefully it all comes together and makes sense.
+In a continuing effort to answer the most pressing questions from my website readers, today I want to address the prospects and limitations and procedures of missionaries who’s health situation requires them to be on prescription medications during their mission.
+The Church doesn’t say a lot about this subject publicly, so I am going to pull together all the resources I can find and hopefully it all comes together nicely.

 I am not an expert on the matter of prescription medications, but due to the many questions I get from the readers on this subject, I’m going to attempt it.
 My hope is that this article can answer some questions on the minds of future missionaries and their parents regarding the options and limitations for those who have to take prescription drugs.
-And for those questions that I can’t answer right now, I’m hoping the article can spur participation from people who do know the answers in the form of comments on this page.
+And for those questions that I can’t answer right now, I’m hoping people who do know the answers will add to the conversation in the comments on this page.
 Nothing here should be construed as professional medical advice or official counsel from a Church leader.

 The burning question on the minds of numerous future missionaries and their parents is: will the fact that an individual is on prescription medications prevent him or her from going on a mission or limit where he or she will be able to serve?
-The answer, unfortunately, is that it depends on a lot of factors.
+The short answer is yes, they can serve, in many cases, though it does depend on a lot of factors.
 The fact that the potential missionary is taking prescription drugs usually does not prevent them from going on a full-time mission, but it frequently does affect where they can serve.
 There are a lot of considerations you and the Church and doctors have to make on this matter, so let’s start to unpack it.

 If Health Is Stabilized, Then Yes